cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 I think I may also ask if the liquid in the collection material has something to reduce or prevent [post-collection bacterial "blooms"](https://www.nature.com/articles/d42473-018-00136-7).

+My understanding is that age is a risk factor.
+I like that I don't see any obvious over-fitting in the results (with accuracy that seems more than random, but certainly not perfectly predictive).
+However, is the microbiome score providing an advantage over known risk factors?

 I am not sure if it might also be worth looking more into some of the referneces for [this article](https://californianewstimes.com/basepaws-has-a-dna-test-for-your-cats-teeth-does-it-work/377746/).